Today’s scheduling systems provide you with the most efficient and economical service plan. But what if your CAD/AVL solution doesn’t support...

-When state and local governments first closed all non-essential business and issued stay-at-home orders ridership plummeted quickly and dramatically across North America.
-Agencies were forced to update their schedules to better meet that demand.
-Some went to weekend service schedules, others reduced the number of trips, or shortened routes entirely.
+When state and local governments first closed all non-essential businesses and issued stay-at-home orders, ridership plummeted quickly and dramatically across North America.
+Agencies were forced to update their schedules to meet that demand better.
+Some went to weekend service schedules, others reduced the number of trips or shortened routes entirely.
 Working at a furious pace, they put new schedules into production as quickly as they could.
 In some cases, they did so without a clear picture of just what the downstream implications of this new schedule might be.

-The situation remains very fluid and, depending on where you live, you are either gradually starting the process of coming back online slowly or grappling with new cases that will likely increase or extend already challenging restrictions.
-Every scenario is unique and since it’s impossible to predict week to week what the impact will be to your city, it’s critical that you put in place a variety of plans that take into consideration a variety of scenarios.
+The situation remains very fluid and depending on where you live, you are either gradually starting the process of coming back online slowly or grappling with new cases that will likely increase or extend already challenging restrictions.
+Every scenario is unique, and since it’s impossible to predict week to week what the impact will be on your city, it’s critical that you put in place a variety of plans that take into consideration a variety of scenarios.

 Scenario Modeling Tools Help Transit Agencies Plan

 One of the unique features of the MAIOR Transit Scheduling Suite is our built-in scenario modeling tools that let you see the impact your proposed schedule changes have on your service and your costs.
-Our tools make it easy for you to look at the different variables in your system and by changing certain parameters better plan for what may lie ahead.
-From route design, timetable design to blocking and run-cutting optimization, we provide you with what amounts to be a “virtual sandbox” where you can play around with various scenarios without having to put them into production.
+Our tools make it easy for you to look at the different variables in your system, and by changing certain parameters, you better plan for what may lie ahead.
+From route design and timetable design to blocking and run-cutting optimization, we provide you with what amounts to a “virtual sandbox” where you can play around with various scenarios without having to put them into production.

 Plan for More or Less Service: Vehicles and Drivers